jstewuk/KSImageNamed-Xcode/README.md

 ## How do I include a folder reference blue folders, instead of adding the directory path.

 For example if I store my images in a directory called "Assets" within the project, and create a folder reference for that directory in the Xcode navigator \(blue folder\), and I don't want to have to keep adding "Assets/" to each file name?

-Enter the following command \(in terminal\) and relaunch Xcode:
-`defaults write com.apple.dt.Xcode KSSIncludeDirectoryInImageCompletionDefaultKey -string "Assets"`

-To turn this off enter the following \(in terminal\) and relaunch Xcode:
+If you used the via defaults approach, first in terminal:
 `defaults delete com.apple.dt.Xcode KSSIncludeDirectoryInImageCompletionDefaultKey`
+Then, in the Xcode Edit Menu, select KSIImage: Include Directory.

+To turn this off again in the Xcode Edit menu, select KSIIMage: Remove Directory.

 ## Possible future improvements